GVSU-CIS635/projects-packingthebits/README.md

 - `code`: Contains code for running the project
 - `documents`: Proposal, progress report, and final report as submitted on Blackboard.
 - `data`: Contains example data for running the project.
-The data submitted within the report are protected data, and cannot be shared at this time.
+The real data submitted within the report are protected data, and cannot be shared at this time. *Note, this data must be created by the user prior to running.
+See below for instructions for building.*

 # Example Data

-Example data can be downloaded from GitHub (INCLUDE LINK HERE ONCE GENERATED).
-It can also be created by the user via:
+Example data can be created by the user via:

 ```
 # Start from the top level project directory